 Every Sunday, the Welcome Team enlists a volunteer from the congregation to greet anyone and everyone who comes through the UUCQC doors.
-In addition to our volunteer greeter, our New Member Coordinator, Amanda Conger, is available at the door every Sunday.
-Amanda is always happy to greet visitors and ensure that they find a comfortable environment within the UUCQC!
+Our greeters are always happy to welcome visitors and ensure that they find a comfortable environment within the UUCQC!

 Can I bring my children?

 Quality nursery care is provided for children up to age three, but if you are more comfortable doing so, you are also welcome to keep babies with you during the service.
 Children over three years old are assigned to classrooms depending on their age level.
 We have three Youth classrooms, called Chapel One, Chapel Two, and Chapel three.
 We also offer Youth Group for children 12 to 17 years old.